-Each week during dining month (and likely beyond), we’ll be highlighting take-out from restaurants across the city.
+Each week, we’ll be highlighting take-out from restaurants across the city.
 Follow along for a new take-out adventure every Thursday.
+Click here for a delectable repast of all the take-out we’ve enjoyed!

 Jamaican Season Island